adarshukla3005/ai-restaurant-assistant/README.md

 ## Acknowledgements

-- This project uses restaurant data collected from various sources
+- This project uses restaurant data collected from various sources (eg. Magicpin and Zomato)
 - Built with open-source libraries and tools

+## Future Enhancements
+- Can use Flask/FastAPI for backend purposes if we want to integrate it on server
+- We can also integrate Voice Input/Output in the Chatbot for STT and TTS to enhance user engagements
+- We can use any Vision Transformer models to get a good description of Restaurant Menu and Facilities through the images.